maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 ## Strategic arena selection

-Philosopher Kwame Appiah captures it well:
+Philosopher Kwame Appiah nailed it:

 >It's not how well you play the game, it's deciding which game you want to play.